Deakin University: University Council

-The Deakin University Council is the governing body of the university and is chaired by the chancellor, John Stanhope AM.
+The Deakin University Council is the governing body of the university and is chaired by the chancellor, Claire Higgins.
 The council is responsible for the general direction and oversight of the university and is publicly accountable for the university's actions.
 The vice-chancellor is the chief executive officer of the university and is responsible to the council.
-Professor Iain Martin is vice-chancellor and president of Deakin University and is Deakin's 7th vice-chancellor.
+Professor Iain Martin was vice-chancellor and president of Deakin University and Deakin's 7th vice-chancellor until his resignation (effective immediately) on June 9, 2026.